 Nora already has so much fun “helping” me organize or declutter a space in our home.
-She loves going over the “plan for the day” with me, and even Simon gets excited whenever we rearrange furniture or reorganize any of his clothes or toys.
+She loves going over the “plan for the day” with me, and the boys get SO excited whenever we rearrange furniture or reorganize any of their clothes or toys.

 If you have children of any age, I hope today’s post will give you a few ideas to help your children learn to live more simply… believe it or not, I’m not even going to tell you to purge, nix screen time, or stop buying toys!

 When you hear your child say “I want that” or “I need that” in regards to a treat, toy, book, movie, game, electronic, etc. stop and encourage them to say “I like this” or “That is cool” instead.